omransalih/Iterative-Stochastic-Region-Merging/README.md

 # Iterative-Stochastic-Region-Merging

-This code has been implemented to find some gap, all the theoretical has been used form the reference bellow.
+This code has been implemented to Automate Skin Lesion Segmentation via Iterative Stochastic Region Merging, all the theoretical has been used form the reference bellow.

 Reference
 Wong, Alexander, Jacob Scharcanski, and Paul Fieguth.
 "Automatic skin lesion segmentation via iterative stochastic region merging.